rymdfabriken/ukprl/README.md

 This project is intended to make information available for references (past and future).

 ## Credits
-Created by rf_labs without commercial or political affilitation with anyone.
+Created by rf_labs without any commercial or political affilitation to anyone else.

 rf_labs is a part of Rymdfabriken